Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Introduction

 \section{Introduction}

 A point process $\Pi$ on $\C$ is a random locally finite point configuration on the two dimensional Euclidean plane.
+We will consider simple point processes, namely, those in which no two points are at the same location.
+A simple point process can, equivalently, be looked upon as a random discrete measure $[\Pi]=\sum_{z \in \Pi} \del_{z}$.
 The probability distribution of the point process $\Pi$ is a probability measure $\P[\Pi]$ on the Polish space of locally finite point sets on the plane.
+The relevant topology on the space of locally finite point sets is that of weak convergence of measures, when we identify a point configuration with the counting measure it induces on $\C$.
+This explains the equivalence of the two ways of looking at a point process.
 Point processes on the plane have been studied extensively.
 For a lucid exposition on general point processes one can look at \cite{DV}.
 The group of translations of $\C$ acts in a natural way on the space of locally finite point configurations on $\C$.
 Namely, the translation by $z$, denoted by $T_z$, takes the point configuration $\Lambda$ to the configuration $T_z(\Lambda):=\{x+z \big| x \in \Lambda\}$.
 A point process $\Pi$ is said to be translation invariant if $\Pi$ and $T_z(\Pi)$ have the same distribution for all $z \in \C$.
+The (first) intensity measure $\rho_1$ of a point process on $\C$ is the measure on $\C$ given by $\rho_1(B)=\E[|\Pi \cap B|]$ for every Borel set $B \subset \C$.
+Higher order intensity measures of a point process can also be defined in a similar manner, see e.g. Definition 1.2.2 in \cite{HKPV} .
 In this work we will focus primarily on translation invariant point processes on $\C$ whose intensities are absolutely continuous with respect to the Lebesgue measure.
-We will consider simple point processes, namely, those in which no two points are at the same location.
-A simple point process can also be looked upon as a random discrete measure $[\Pi]=\sum_{z \in \Pi} \del_{z}$.